cloudteam4153/ms4-classification/TEAM_INTEGRATION.md

 **Status**: ✅ Production Ready

 **New Features**:
-- ✅ User-based filtering with `user_id` parameter
+- ✅ User-based filtering with `user_id` parameter (REQUIRED)
+- ✅ Automatic duplicate prevention (one classification per message)
+- ✅ Smart classification (only processes new messages)
-- ✅ Cloud Function integration (triggers on every classification)
+- ✅ Cloud Function integration (triggers on every NEW classification)
-- ✅ Classify all messages for a user in one request